 Similar to: Nutr

 I found this one on Amazon and just took a risk.
-I find it quieter than most of the other milk makers and love making my morning chai in it!
-Perfect to make Ninja Creami bases in and to create milk or creamer for 1 or 2.
+I find it quieter than most other milk makers and love making my morning chai in it!
+Perfect for making Ninja Creami bases in and for creating milk or creamer for 1 or 2 people.

 See my creamer/ice cream recipes for vegan butter pecan and lavender.